The Game of Cycles for Grids and Select Theta Graphs: Generalized Theta graphs

+Note that every game with at least 2 paths starts in this configuration.
+While the conditions of this case are satisfied, the information given by the primary edges suggest that a cycle (note: not necessarily a cycle cell) is possible.

-In this subcase, we will show that Player 1 may make the last move on every path.
-Therefore, if the winning player wins with a cycle cell, Player 1 will complete the cycle cell by completing the path, and if the winning player wins by making the last move, Player 1 will make the last move on every path, and therefore the graph overall.
+While this condition is satisfied, we will show that Player 1 may make the last move on every path.
+Therefore, if the winning player wins with a cycle cell, Player 1 will complete the cycle cell by completing the path, and if the winning player wins by making the last move, Player 1 will make the last move on every path, and therefore on the graph as well.